Debt to Asset Ratio

 This situation provides a company with some financial breathing space, should interest rates suddenly increase, or business revenues temporarily decrease.

-Because the debt to asset ratio takes such a broad look at a company’s solvency, it can’t accommodate every possible financial scenario.
+Because the debt to total asset ratio takes such a broad look at a company’s solvency, it can’t accommodate every possible financial scenario.

 This is the case whether debts are short-term, long-term, necessary or unnecessary to the company’s overall level of operational efficiency.